 PAS2035 states that any intermittent or continuous extract ventilation fans should be checked in accordance with BSRIA guide BG46/2015 to ensure that they are providing adequate air movement, and any incidence of inadequate air movement should be reported as part of the assessment.
-Whilst this is not mandatory, this would always recommend as best practice, particularly when assessing the adequacy of an existing higher flow rate fan such as that installed in a kitchen without cooker hood extraction.
+Whilst this is not mandatory, this would always be recommended as best practice, particularly when assessing the adequacy of an existing higher flow rate fan, such as that installed in a kitchen without cooker hood extraction.

-Table 1.1 Minimum extract ventilation rates for intermittent ex Intermittent extract rate (l/s)
+Room Intermittent extract rate (l/s)

 Kitchen (cooker hood extracting to the outside) (1) 30

 Kitchen (no cooker hood or cooker hood does not extract to the outside) (2) 60

 Utility room 30

 Bathroom 15

-Sanitary accommodation(3) 6
+Sanitary accommodation (3) 6

 NOTES:

 1. See Diagram 1.1.

-- I. See Diagram I.I.

-- 2. See Diagram 1.2.
+2. See Diagram 1.2.

-- 3. As an alternative for sanitary accommodation, the purge ventilation guidance may be used.
+3. As an alternative for sanitary accommodation, the purge ventilation guidance ce may be used.